geoschem/GCClassic/docs/source/config/geoschem-config.rst

    .. option:: activate

       Allows (:code:`true`) or disallows (:code:`false` the H2O
-      species in GEOS-Chem classic to influence specific humidity and relative humidity.
+      species in GEOS-Chem to influence specific humidity and relative humidity.

    .. option:: use_static_bnd_cond